Why is it important to balance all elements of an engine?

-It is extremely essential to balance all the elements of an engine, including the rotating sections to prevent untimely damage, heat, and friction in the vehicle.
-This is even more necessary for high speed engines due to the rotating parts exerting a force from the engine which is proportional to the rotating speed of the engines.
-This means that if the vehicle speed increases up to 3 times, the force is likely to increase 9 times.
-When the different elements are not balanced well, the vibration caused by them will be extremely high, resulting in discomfort for the driver and damage to the engine.
+It is essential to balance all the elements of an engine, including the rotating sections, in order to prevent untimely damage, heat, and friction in the vehicle.
+This is even more necessary for high-speed performance engines.
+This is due to the rotating parts exerting force from the engine which is proportional to the rotating speed of the engine.
+In short, this means that if the vehicle speed increases up to 3 times, the force is likely to increase 9 times.
+Therefore, if we do not balance all of the different elements correctly, the vibration they cause will be very high.
+This will consequently result in extreme discomfort for the driver, as well as damage to the engine.

 So, what are some things that can happen to your vehicle when its elements are unbalanced?